Shakti: In woman-led spiritual movements

-An anthropological study of Women in leadership roles, at a temple community setup dedicated to Shakti worship in Toronto, noted that when women become leaders, they emancipate themselves and others by sacralising their roles and wield power as a means of service unto others.
+Women's leadership in a Shakta tradition

-The women were found less inclined to accept patriarchal narratives and perform collectively their duties that were once restricted to males.
-The Hindu perception of divine feminine in women is found to influence their expression of female agency; while acknowledging the ability of the divine Adiparashakti to act in the world for her devotees, the women affirm the ability of "real women" with śakti to act as well.
-In a more positive work environment, the women were able to be reshape and redevelop aspects of their personality and express their own sense of identity.
+An anthropological study of women in leadership roles at a temple community dedicated to Shakti in Toronto noted that when women become leaders, they emancipate themselves and others by sacralising their roles and wield power as a means of service unto others.
+When women work with a sense of detachment and service, their inherent shakti is believed to transform into Dharmik shakti (moral power), which is when their shakti becomes truly potent and overpowering.
+The working women were found less inclined to accept patriarchal narratives and perform collectively the duties earlier restricted to males.
+The Hindu perception of divine feminine in women was an influential factor in expression of female agency.
+While acknowledging the ability of the divine Adiparashakti to act for her devotees, the women also affirmed the ability of "real women" with śakti to act as well.
+In a more positive work environment, they were able to be reshape and redevelop their personality.
+Curiously, a significant percentage (22%) of women refused to identify as male or female, and addressed both the male guru and the goddess as Amma (Mother).